7frank/ai-ui-playground/src/content/docs/ai/Graph Databases.md

 title: Graph Database Tools in AI
 ---

+In this section we focus on Neo4j for considering the [popularity of Neo4j as well as its performance](https://www.g2.com/categories/graph-databases#grid)

+## Visualization Tools for Neo4j Graph Database

 This section covers tools and libraries that help visualize and interact with graph databases, especially in the context of AI.

-## Visualization Tools for Neo4j Graph Database

 - **Neo4j Bloom**: Ideal for data analysts, Neo4j Bloom allows interactive exploration of Neo4j graphs.
 It features a text-based search, intuitive graph navigation, and capabilities for visual editing and custom styling of large graph databases.
 Learn more at [Neo4j Bloom](https://neo4j.com/developer-blog/15-tools-for-visualizing-your-neo4j-graph-database/).